Jesse Curry: Later years and death

 Due to health issues and on the advice of his doctor, Curry retired from the Dallas Police Department in 1966.
 In 1969, he wrote a book on the subject of JFK's assassination entitled, Retired Dallas Police Chief, Jesse Curry Reveals His Personal JFK Assassination File.
 On November 5, 1969, Curry held a press conference to announce the release of his book said to contain his "personal file" of the assassination.
 During the interview, Curry expressed his doubts about the Warren Commission's single bullet theory and their finding of a lone assassin.
 Curry stated: "I'm not sure about it.
 No one has ever been able to put him (Oswald) in the Texas School Book Depository with a rifle in his hand."
 Curry reasoned in another interview: "I think there's a possibility that one [shot] could have come from in front [of the limousine].
 We've never, we've never been able to prove that, but just in my mind and by the direction of his blood and brain from the president from one of the shots, it would just seem that it would have to [have] been fired from the front rather than behind.
 I can't say that I could swear that I believe that it was one man and one man alone.
 I think there's a possibility there could have been another man."

 After his retirement, he worked as director of security at the Texas Bank Building until 1976 when he was forced to step down after suffering two heart attacks.
 For the remainder of his life, Curry worked as a private investigator.

 Curry suffered from diabetes and survived a stroke in 1978.
 On June 22, 1980, Curry suffered a fatal heart attack in his sleep at his Dallas home.
-He was taken to Baylor University Medical Center at Dallas where he was pronounced dead.
-Curry was 66 years old.
+He was taken to Baylor University Medical Center at Dallas where he was pronounced dead, at age 66.
 His funeral was held at the Ed C. Smith Funeral Chapel on June 25, after which he was buried at Grove Hill Cemetery in Dallas.